nbrest/kamehouse/kamehouse-mobile/README.md

 This module handles the following functionality:

-* Build a native mobile app for android and ios using apache cordova
+* Build a native mobile app for android (and ios eventually) using apache cordova

 * Kamehouse ui and groot frontend code are built into the mobile app and supported natively connecting to the backend server configurable in the settings page of the native mobile app